borntofrappe/the-nature-of-code/README.md

 - the demo is updated to consider multiple entities with varying mass, as in the `Mass` demo.
 Notice how objects with a greater mass are subject to less drag, since the force is divided by the mass measure

-- each `Mover` entity is subject to different drag forces and according to the entity's own position.
+- each `Mover` entity is subject to different drag forces and according to the entity"s own position.
 In the bottom half of the screen, the script simulates a more dense environment with a greater coefficient

 #### Gravitational attraction